mathias-ws/nvim/README.md

 ## Dependencies

-These operative system packages are required for all the plugins and functionallity to work.
+These operative system packages are required for all the plugins and functionality to work.
+Other dependencies are automatically installed by Mason.

-* NPM
+- NPM
-* ripgrep
+- ripgrep
-* git
+- git
-* black (python formatter)